The 11 questions you ask us about Hub School 21

 The school networks particularly with companies and various associations.
 Each child has a mentor who accompanies him, welcomes him once a year to his/her workplace and undertakes to introduce him each year to two people around him/her who do not do the same job.

 The school team, to embody the values it wishes to spread among children, is constantly training and inquiring, practicing self-improvement, develops its talents and expresses its doubts ...
 In so doing, the team progresses “tightly”, with agility and being attentive to the development of the best in each.

-The team is surrounded by a board of recognized experts from the National Education system, research, community organizations, sporting world and business world.
+The team is surrounded by a Committee of recognized experts from the National Education system, research, community organizations, sporting world and business world.

 9/ What does a typical schedule look like?